WICG/webpackage/README.md

 #### Certificates

-The `COSE_Signed_manifest.unprotected.certificates` array should contain enough X.509 certificates to chain, using the rules in [RFC5280](https://tools.ietf.org/html/rfc5280), to roots trusted by all expected consumers of the package.
+The `signed-manifest.certificates` array should contain enough X.509 certificates to chain from the signing certificates, using the rules in [RFC5280](https://tools.ietf.org/html/rfc5280), to roots trusted by all expected consumers of the package.